 Contact Me: firstname.lastname@example.org

-Currently, I’m pursuing my Master’s in Science at the University of Nebraska-Lincoln with Dr. Ross Secord.
-While at UNL, I continued and expanded my undergraduate research looking at vertebrate species richness across the Miocene-Pliocene boundary at Lothagam in the Turkana Basin, Kenya.
-I recently presented a poster at SVP and will be presenting an oral presentation at GSA in October.
-I am also working on my thesis to build a multi-proxy model from modern North American mammals.
+Summer 2018, I defended and graduated with my Master’s in Science at the University of Nebraska-Lincoln with Dr. Ross Secord.
+My thesis focused on building a multi-proxy model based on modern North American mammalian distribution and their traits.
+While at UNL, I also continued and expanded my undergraduate research looking at vertebrate species richness across the Miocene-Pliocene boundary at Lothagam in the Turkana Basin, Kenya.
+In 2017, I presented a poster at SVP and will be presenting an oral presentation at GSA in October.